How causal machine learning can leverage marketing strategies: Assessing and improving the performance of a coupon campaign: Data

 For our analysis, we group the coupons into five broad categories mirroring the products they can be used for.
-More concisely, we distinguish between coupons applicable for ready-to-eat food items, groceries, plants and flowers, drug store items and other products.
-One could arguably also be interested in more fine-grained coupon categories to focus on a specific coupon or discount type than on our broader coupon categories, which would, however, require a larger dataset to obtain satisfactory statistical power.
+More concisely, we distinguish between coupons applicable for ready-to-eat food items, meat and seafood, other food, drugstore items and other non-food products\footnote{The coupons of each category are applicable to the following product categories defined by the retailer: (a) ready-to-eat food coupons: `Bakery', `Restaurant', `Prepared Food', `Dairy, Juices \& Snacks', (b) meat and seafood coupons: `Meat', `Packaged Meat', `Seafood', (c) coupons applicable to other food: `Grocery', `Salads', `Vegetables (cut)', `Natural Products', (d) drugstore coupons: `Pharmaceutical', `Skin \& Hair Care', and (e) coupons applicable to other non-food products: `Flowers \& Plants', `Garden', `Travel', `Miscellaneous'}.
+One could arguably also be interested in more fine-grained coupon categories or in a paricular coupon or discount type rather than in our broader coupon categories, which would, however, require a larger dataset to obtain satisfactory statistical power.
 Due to the temporal overlap of campaign periods, we need to redefine them such that each of the resulting artificially generated campaign periods coincides with the validity period of a given set of coupons.
 That is, all coupons which are valid in some artificial campaign period are valid during the entire period.
-By doing so, we can fully attribute changes in the buying behavior from one artificial campaign period to another to the coupons valid in the respective periods.
-From now on, the 33 newly defined artificial campaign periods are simply referred to as campaign periods.
-In order to take into account the differences in the duration of campaign periods, we consider the average per-day expenditures per customer and campaign period as our outcome of interest.
-For estimating the causal effect of coupon provision on the buying behavior, we pool the customer-specific purchases across campaign periods, thus entailing 33 observations per customer.
+By doing so, we can fully attribute changes in purchasing behavior from one artificial campaign period to another to the coupons valid in the respective periods.
+From now on, the 33 newly defined artificial campaign periods will simply be referred to as campaign periods.
+To account for differences in the duration of campaign periods, we consider the average per-day expenditures per customer and campaign period as our outcome of interest.
+For estimating the causal effect of coupon provision on the buying behavior, we pool the customer-specific purchases across campaign periods, yielding 33 observations per customer.